-Update Summary Action for firms FOS - Quarterly Complaints Data The Financial Ombudsman Service (FOS) published their Quarterly complaints data: Q1 2024/25 Action to Take: You can read the data report here.
+Update Summary Action for firms FOS - Quarterly Complaints Data The Financial Ombudsman Service (FOS) published their Quarterly complaints data: Q1 2024/25 Action to Take:

 Overall, they received 74,645 new complaints between April and June 2024.

-Date Published: 29 August It makes for interesting reading and provides valuable 2024 This is an increase of 70% compared to 43,953 reported in the same period the previous year.
-On average, across all financial products we upheld 37% of the cases we insight as to where brokers and insurers can improve service, products and consumer outcomes. resolved this quarter in favour of the consumer. • Credit cards were the most complained about product in the first three months of this financial year.
-If you need any help building or implementing a robust compliance plan for an established business or start-up, please get in touch with us today.
+- This is an increase of 70% compared to 43,953 reported in the same period the previous year. - On average, across all financial products we upheld 37% of the cases we resolved this quarter in favour of the consumer. - Credit cards were the most complained about product in the first three months of this financial year.